Louvre knife attacker shot by soldier

 Terror investigation

+The French Prime Minister, Bernard Cazeneuve, described the attack as "terrorist in nature".
+The Paris prosecutor announced a terror investigation.

-About 250 visitors who were in the Louvre museum at the time were taken to a secure area, Cadot said, and were being evacuated in small groups after checks were carried out.
+About 250 visitors who were in the Louvre museum at the time were taken to a secure area and were being evacuated in small groups after checks were carried out.

 A security cordon was set up after the incident, which began at 10 a.m.
 (4 a.m.
 ET.)